Using the MCA in health services

 Shared decision-making with others.

 An extension of shared decision-making to involve the family, discussing how the patient would make the decision, is a natural extension of shared decision-making with a patient and could include the patient.
-It would be based on exactly the information outlined in the Mental Capacity Act.
+It would be based on the information outlined in the Mental Capacity Act.

 It would further normalise the situation to undertake Advance Care Planning in advance, setting out what should happen in the event of: